jonrau1/AWS-Libra-Blockchain/README.md

 `transferb 1 b31c76a6c781bdc1426ad95272cc74eb2f6579bbc5efe7f63c1a4976a760c2fc 10`
 ![IDE Step 17](/../screenshots/screens/Step17.JPG?raw=true "IDE Step 17")

-## Next Steps
+# Next Steps

-This Readme and side project is a work in progress -- will be covering private test nets, joining networks and building infrastructure on AWS via Terraform, CloudFormation or custom AMIs
+*This Readme and side project is a work in progress -- will be covering private test nets, joining networks and building infrastructure on AWS via Terraform, CloudFormation or custom AMIs*

+## Private Testnet
+Please follow the Readme [here](https://github.com/jonrau1/AWS-Libra-Blockchain/tree/master/Configure%20Local%20Testnet) to learn how to create a Local Libra Blockchain Network on an EC2 Instance, connect to it from your existing Cloud9 IDE and perform transactions with remote clients.